 […] The proofreading program indicated that the vast majority of both correct and incorrect sentences were correct.
 In particular, using the “General” setting, the system questioned the use of pronouns and passive voice, which are typically acceptable in clinical case reports, and noted that “past history” is redundant, even though this term is conventional in clinical writing.

 Unlike proofreading tools, languages are not barriers when you work with professional proofreaders.
-You can easily find an experienced proofreader via translations platforms like Proz or Translator Café, or from a translation agency who can handle numerous languages.
+You can easily find an experienced proofreader via translation platforms like Proz or Translator Café, or from a translation agency that can handle numerous languages.

 The biggest drawback of using professional proofreaders, undoubtedly, is cost.
 It is much more expensive than using online tools so this might be not an ideal solution for a tight-budget project.
 Besides, it takes quite some time to finish a proofread task by human proofreaders as their capability is limited.
 Therefore, to guarantee the quality, you should give a few business days for this process.

 To Wrap Up